GoogleChrome/developer.chrome.com/site/en/docs/webstore/apps_vs_extensions/index.md

   actually just a special case of the previous point, because a powerful extension privilege is the ability to run a background page.
 It starts when the browser starts and is ever-present.
 Your app could therefore keep data fresh and show HTML5 notifications (alerts that work even when the user is in another app).
-Thus, packaged apps support “always on” functionality, while hosted apps are only on when they’re in the user’s active tab.
+Thus, packaged apps support "always on" functionality, while hosted apps are only on when they’re in the user’s active tab.
 - Packaged apps will load immediately, being held on the user's hard drive.
 - Certain apps, like some games and utilities, will need no network connection at all.
 These are